IdeaHeap/barely-functional/README.md

 # Memoization

-The more specific application of cacheing, memoization is a technique for returning the value to a function call if you already have it.
+Memoization is a more specific application of cacheing.
+It is a technique for returning the value to a function call if you have already calculated it before.
 This is especially useful if you are trying to improve performance for an expensive call.
-Because memoization is usually to frontend expensive function calls, the default implementation uses weak value references to do this.
+Because memoization is usually used to frontend expensive function calls, the default implementation uses weak value references to do this.
 This is due to some cleanup issues I was seeing with soft references.